-Guru Gobind Singh and his message' If all else Fails its Righteous to draw the Sword'
+Guru Gobind Singh and His Message' If All Else Fails Its Righteous to Draw the Sword'

 Guru Gobind Singh was the 10th Sikh Guru.
 He was a poet, philosopher, and warrior who left an indelible mark on the Sikh psyche.
 Guru Gobind Singh was the last guru as after him as per his injunction guruship was abolished and as instructed by him the holy book the Adi Granth was recognized as the guru.

 The guru took over the temporal reins of the Sikhs at a critical time in Indian history. this was the period when the bigoted Aurangzeb the 6th Mughal emperor ruled.
-Aurangzeb had come to power after a bloody war in which his 3 other brothers were all killed after they were defeated.
+Aurangzeb had come to power after a bloody war in which his 3 brothers were killed after they were defeated.
 Aurangzeb executed his captured brothers.
 His killing of his brother Dara Shikoh was particularly abhorrent.
 Dara's eyes were gouged out, his tongue cut before he was beheaded.
 Aurangzeb also started a campaign to destroy Hindu temples and convert the Hindus to Islam.
 His campaign in Punjab was particularly gruesome as Hindus were killed for not converting and Hindu women were carted en masse to populate the harems.

 Rise of the Guru